rOY369/Docs/work/IoT/SOM site testing plan.md

 	- Where network parameters (network strength + `link quality` +`ping_to_gateway` + `hostname_resolve_time`) is average.
 (Between 60% - 100%) (SI Team)
 		- It should be good enough to at least carry out the tests.
 - Controller Preferences
-	- Where resource consumption on avg. is more than x.
+	- Where resource consumption on avg. is more (Must-have)
-	- Where number of recipes running are at least x.
+	- Where most number of recipes are running.
+(Good-2-have)
 	- Where there is a large number of slave devices connected to the controller.
+(Good-2-have)
 	- Where there is a large number of watchdog triggers.
 	- Specifications should be at least Rpi-3.
+(Must-have)

 ### Tests